York Centre for Writing

 The Terra Two project is a digital ark(ive) gathering critical and creative responses to science fiction in order to influence the first human settlement off-world.
 Terra Two’s aims are to contribute to the welfare and preservation of our species and the many species indigenous to the planet, to seed research and creative outputs, and to bring enjoyment and inspiration to readers, viewers and listeners: please see our our magazine online.

 Additionally, Terra Two runs an allotment in tandem with the YSJ Pollination Project; it facilitates creative/critical writing workshops in the community, and from September 2017, it will offer monthly project meetings for staff and students based in the School of Humanities, Religion and Philosophy.
 Terra Two partners with Terra Incognito, a Sheffield-based theatre company, as well as the York Environmental Humanities Group, an alliance between York St John University and the University of York.
-Terra Two has a presence on social media, with a Twitter address of @YSJTerra2 and an Instagram address of @terra.two.
+Terra Two has a presence on social media, with an X (formerly known as Twitter) address of @YSJTerra2 and an Instagram address of @terra.two.
 For more information, please contact ‘caretaker’ Liesl King firstname.lastname@example.org, and/or editors Rob Edgar (Senior Lecturer, Creative Writing) email@example.com and Adam Smith (Lecturer, English Literature) firstname.lastname@example.org.

 An excavation of voices, MOTHERBABYHOME is a 796-page book of conceptual and visual poetry created using archival ‘found’ materials related to the St Mary's Mother and Baby Home in Tuam, Co.
 Galway (Ireland).
 The Home was run from 1926 to 1961 by the Bon Secours Sisters on behalf of the Irish state.
 Testimony from survivors of the Home and documents from the period underscore the horrific social and physical conditions that the children and women endured.
 Kimberly has performed this work at the International Literature Festival Dublin, Manchester’s Other Room Series, and for the Irish Literary Society.